 The PILP should be administered by the City's Finance Director.
-Allocation of PILP funds should be subject to a recommendation by a permanent Parking Advisory Committee (PAC) established for the purpose of making recommendations relating to parking supply and management in the Downtown.
-The initial 7 member Committee should be composed of one representative each from the following:, Chamber of Commerce (who is a downtown merchant or DT commercial property owner), Los Altos Property Owners Downtown, Los Altos Village Association (who is a downtown merchant or DT commercial property owner), Planning and Transportation Commission; Bicycle/Pedestrian Advisory Commission; downtown residents; and a member of the City Council (ex officio).
+A permanent Parking Advisory Committee shall advise the City Council regarding parking supply/demand and parking management in the in any recognized parking district (city-wide), and allocation of PILP funds.
+The initial 7 member Committee should be composed of one representative each from the following:, Chamber of Commerce (who is a downtown merchant or commercial property owner within a recognized parking district), Los Altos Property Owners Downtown, Los Altos Village Association (who is a downtown merchant or commercial property owner), Planning and Transportation Commission; Bicycle/Pedestrian Advisory Commission; downtown residents;

+and the community at large.
 This parking committee should also be responsible for recommending and/or reviewing any proposed revisions of the PILP and parking management issues.

 The PILP should be administered by the City's Finance Director.
-Allocation of PILP funds should be subject to a recommendation by a permanent Parking Advisory Committee (PAC) established for the purpose of making recommendations to the City Council relating to parking supply and management in the Downtown.
+Allocation of PILP funds should be subject to a recommendation by a permanent Parking Advisory Committee established for the purpose of making recommendations to the City Council relating to parking supply and management in the Downtown.
 This Committee should be in existence until a Parking Benefit District or other more appropriate governing body is formed.
 As part of the Specific Plan, Precise Plan or Master Plan process, the City may form a permanent parking committee that would make recommendations to the Council as to how in-lieu and other parking funds should be used to increase parking supply, reduce parking demand, or manage parking.
-The initial PAC should be composed of one representative each from the following:, Chamber of Commerce (who is a downtown merchant or DT commercial property owner), Los Altos Property Owners Downtown, Los Altos Village Association (who is a downtown merchant or DT commercial property owner); Planning and Transportation Commission; Bicycle/Pedestrian Advisory Commission; downtown residents; and a member of the City Council (ex officio).
+The initial Parking Advisory Committee should be composed of one representative each from the following:, Chamber of Commerce (who is a downtown merchant or DT commercial property owner), Los Altos Property Owners Downtown, Los Altos Village Association (who is a downtown merchant or DT commercial property owner); Planning and Transportation Commission; Bicycle/Pedestrian Advisory Commission; downtown residents; and the community at large.
 This parking committee should also be responsible for recommending or reviewing any proposed revisions of the PILP and parking management issues.